 In the current state, if I indicate the duration, it will automatically change the effort to a full day work (80 hours), if I change the effort it will adjust the end date and the duration to the number of full day work it represents.

 I love the product but this (and the resource management) are a big stopper for now.

-You will be able to set the Effort and Duration to be independent of each other for tasks with assignments.
+For all new projects, you are now able to set Effort and Duration independently of each other for tasks with assignments.
 When Effort is set, Duration will not change.
-We will let you know when this update becomes available.

 Any update on the status of the correction asked?
 Without it this product is useless....

 Can you share when the development is due to be completed please?
 We currently cannot migrate across to MS Project without this.

 This isn't completed.
 It is like the Word team saying they were going to add spell check into Word and marking it complete saying "Complete!
 Completely works on single word headings".
 Might be true, but doesn't actually address the users need.

 Ominous silence from Microsoft.
 When MS marks an item "COMPLETED", even if the actual requirement was completely missed by the analysts working on it, does it mean it will never be revisited again and a new post is required?

 I agree, this should not be marked complete.